afishlover/skin-trade/README.md

+# Overview
+## This project expects to clone the UI from the CSmoney website, a popular CS2 marketplace

+# Techstack
+## FE: React, Vite

+BE: Firebase

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.